adjust/cordova_sdk/README.md

 </config-file>
 ```

 `INTERNET` permission is the permission that our SDK might need at any point in time. `ACCESS_WIFI_STATE` is the permission which the Adjust SDK needs in case your app is not targetting the Google Play Store and doesn't use Google Play Services.
-If you are targetting the Google Play Store and you are using Google Play Services, the Adjust SDK doesn't need this permission and, if you don't need it anywhere else in your app, you can remove it.
+If you are targetting the Google Play Store and you are using Google Play Services, the Adjust SDK doesn't need this permission and, if you don't need it anywhere else in your app, you can remove it. `ACCESS_NETWORK_STATE` is needed for reading MMC and MNC parameters.

 ### <a id="android-gps"></a>Google Play Services